New Amisk Wâciw Âsokan (Beaver Hills Bridge) connects Strathcona County to Edmonton across the North Saskatchewan River.

-The new pedestrian footbridge over the North Saskatchewan River is open, with some construction work still ongoing in the area.
-Strathcona County, the City of Edmonton, and the River Valley Alliance are working together to bring this exciting project to life – creating stronger regional connections and easier access to the River Valley's extensive trail network.
+Amisk Wâciw Âsokan (Beaver Hills Bridge) — a new pedestrian footbridge across the North Saskatchewan River connecting Edmonton and Strathcona County is open.
+This exciting project was brought to life by Strathcona County, the City of Edmonton, and the River Valley Alliance – creating stronger regional connections and easier access to the River Valley's extensive trail network.

 The bridge connects Strathcona County (Township Road 540) with the City of Edmonton (167 Avenue), and links directly to The Great Trail of Canada (Trans-Canada Trail) through the local trail systems.